AlexFabre/project-version/README.md

 # rever

 A little POSIX shell script that generates revision and version information for your C project.

-Works by parsing the git describe command to retrieve all information since the last tag found.
+Works by parsing the `git describe` command to retrieve all information.

+## Compatibility

+- [x] C/C++ project
+- [ ] Zephyr project

+## Requirements

+- Restricted to git based repository.
+- Git must be available from the PATH.
+(On windows, run the script with git bash).

 ## Usage

-Copy the script in your git working repo and let the magic happen.
+Copy the `rever.sh` script into your repository and let the magic happen.

 All available options can be listed with option `-h`